PJWalker/daggerheart/content/GM Rules/Core GM Mechanics.md

 The only essential elements for a NPC are their **name**, **description**, and **motive**.
 If it’s likely that the PCs will roll actions against them, give them a **Difficulty**.
 Adversaries can be invented or improvised by modifying the stat block of another adversary.

-If an NPC becomes an ally in combat, they don’t need a stat block—just put the spotlight on what they do and show how their involvement alters the fiction.
+If an NPC becomes an ally in combat, they don’t need a stat block – just put the spotlight on what they do and show how their involvement alters the fiction.
 If a PC capitalizes on their help during the scene, give the PC advantage.
 NPCs that don’t have Hit Points or Stress can still be injured or killed if the fiction demands it.

 If you want an important NPC to mechanically interact with the system, you can give them one or more features with specific **triggers** and **effects**.
 An NPC might also have a choice that adjusts the parameters of their feature.
 For example: